samanjate/ir-systems/Phase 1/Task 1/CSVSM/README.txt

 The output of the program will be the cacm_queries_csvsm.txt file.

-The output of the program was recorded in 2391.952 seconds to run.
+The output of the program was recorded in 53.059 seconds.